 If customers can put off payment without consequences, they will.
-Given a choice between a company that offers net 30 or 60 payment terms vs. another that requires immediate payment, the net 30 company has a higher probability of winning more business.
+Given a choice between a company that offers net 30 vs. another that requires immediate payment, the net 30 company has a higher probability of winning more business.

 Additional sales will come in the form of customers spending more money on your products and services.
 With their payments due at a later time in the future, customers don't have to worry about an immediate decrease in cash flow for obtaining products or services.

 One of the first steps to extending credit to a customer is a credit application.
 This will allow you to gather information about the customer and their business through a credit report.
-You can then determine how much risk may be involved.
-Higher risk might mean more stringent terms such as net 30 or even rejection.
-While a low-risk customer may get net 90 terms.
-What those terms are and how you determine them should be in your credit policy.
+You can then determine how much risk may be involved in extending credit to this client.